-Haryana, the land of great culture and heritage is coming up as an attractive travel destination.
-Due to its proximity to Delhi, a number of services as well as recreational centers for tourists have come up in Haryana.
+Haryana has a distinct culture and heritage of its own, making it an attractive travel destination.
+Thanks to its proximity to Delhi, numerous services as well as recreational centers for tourists have been developed in Haryana.

-Haryana tourism highlights on cultural, pilgrim tourism, adventure, golf tourism, and developing new locations as crafts centers.
-In order to attract more and more holidaymakers, Haryana Tourism Development Corporation has taken major steps for the preservation of heritage sites, development of infrastructure and new tourist spots at various cities of Haryana.
+Haryana Tourism focuses on cultural, adventure, pilgrim, and golf tourism, as well as on developing crafts centers across different locations.
+To attract an increasing number of holidaymakers, Haryana Tourism Development Corporation has taken important steps towards the preservation of heritage sites, development of infrastructure as well as developing new tourist spots across various cities of Haryana.

-Tourist complexes have been developed at various tourist attractions of Haryana, which offer comfortable accommodation at affordable prices.
-Haryana is renowned for its handicrafts, folk music, dance, pottery and kinds of embroidery and weaving.
+Attractive tourist complexes have been developed at various placaes of interest in the state, that offer comfortable accommodation at affordable prices.
+Haryana is well known for its folk music, dance, handicrafts, pottery and different kinds of embroidery and weaving.

-The grand Suraj Kund Crafts Mela organized by Haryana Tourism displays the finest handloom, handicrafts and lively culture of Haryana and other Indian states.
+The grand Suraj Kund Crafts Mela organized by Haryana Tourism displays the best of its handloom and handicrafts as well as the colourful culture of Haryana and other Indian states.
 More information about Haryana tourism can be obtained from Haryana tourism offices, Haryana tourism guide and the official website of Haryana tourism.